niteenbalpande/1DeFi/README.md

 1Defi is a platform that allows users to make payments in digital currency without the need for intermediaries.
-This means that transactions can be completed quickly and efficiently, without the need for third parties such as banks or payment processors
-1Defi is a platform that allows users to make payments in digital currency without the need for intermediaries.
 This means that transactions can be completed quickly and efficiently, without the need for third parties such as banks or payment process.

 ![Alt text](image.png)